vincen-github/mlimpl/README.md

               Course Video :Course(2) replay in http://tmcc.whu.edu.cn/info/1262/2052.htm*
       3. *https://www.bilibili.com/video/BV1zq4y1m7aH?spm_id_from=333.337.search-card.all.click*
 - **VAE**
-  - VAE is abbreviation of Variational Auto Encoder, which combine the variational inference and autoencoder to creat a great method of representation learning.
-I implemented the demo mentioned in original paper.
+  - Variational Autoencoder: By combining variational inference with autoencoders, it learns effective representations and generates images based on these learned representations.
+I implemented the demo from the original paper.
   - Reference: *Diederik P Kingma and Max Welling.
 Auto-encoding variational bayes, 2022.*
 - **resnet50**
-  - In my project, I was required to convert Imagenet1K into 1000 HDF5 files due to the file quantity restrictions imposed by the Supercomputing Center of Wuhan University.
-These files were named in accordance with their respective classes.
-Following this, I had to customize a dataloader for training, as demonstrated in `train_reader.py`.
-In addition, I encountered a CPU bottleneck issue.
-However, I successfully resolved it by allocating more CPU cores and setting `num_works` and `prefetch_factor` to larger values.
-Furthermore, I set `pin_memory` to true during the construction of the dataloader, which kept the Volatile GPU-Util busier.
-One potential pitfall to be aware of is that the Imagenet1K training dataset contains a small number of grayscale images and images with four channels.
-This is an important consideration when customizing your own dataloader.
+  - In this project, I was tasked with converting ImageNet1K into 1000 HDF5 files to comply with the file quantity restrictions set by the Supercomputing Center of Wuhan University.
+Each file was named according to its respective class.
+Following this, I customized a dataloader for training, as shown in `train_reader.py`.
+During the process, I encountered a CPU bottleneck, which I resolved by allocating more CPU cores and adjusting the `num_workers` and `prefetch_factor` to larger values.
+Additionally, I set pin_memory to True when constructing the dataloader, which helped keep the GPU busier by improving memory transfer efficiency.

+  - One important consideration is that the ImageNet1K training dataset contains a small number of grayscale images and images with four channels, which should be taken into account when customizing your own dataloader.

-  - The model's code draws inspiration from the original ResNet code, authored by Kaiming He.
-But maybe due to the optimization policy, I only achieve 68.1% validation accuracy after training 64 epochs. which is far from 78% mentioned in paper.
-Don't forget to create folder named `res` when you use my code to train model and save it.
+  - The model’s code is inspired by the original ResNet implementation by Kaiming He.
+However, maybe due to certain optimization strategies, I achieved a validation accuracy of only 68.1% after 64 epochs, which is notably lower than the 78% reported in the original paper.
+Please remember to create a folder named `res` when using my code to train the model and save the results.
   - Reference:
     - *Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
 Deep residual learning for image recognition.
 CoRR, abs/1512.03385, 2015.
 URL http://arxiv.org/abs/1512.03385.*
 - **TransferLearning**
-  - In this implementation, I employ transfer learning technique to address the challenge posed by the APTOS 2019 Blindness Detection competition on Kaggle, which aims to detect diabetic retinopathy early enough to prevent blindness.
-Transfer Learning allows you to leverage a smaller dataset and reduce training time, while achieving comparable or even superior performance compared to training from scratch.
+  - In this implementation, I use the transfer learning technique to tackle the problem posed by the APTOS 2019 Blindness Detection competition on Kaggle.
+The goal of the competition is to detect diabetic retinopathy early enough to prevent blindness.
+Transfer learning enables the use of pre-trained models, leveraging their learned representations to train on a smaller dataset.
+This approach not only reduces training time but also achieves comparable, or even superior, performance compared to training a model from scratch.
   - The competition details can be found at *https://www.kaggle.com/competitions/aptos2019-blindness-detection/overview*.
-  - The backbone of my solution is the ResNet50 architecture.
+  - The representation employed is ResNet50.
 It can be available through https://download.pytorch.org/models/resnet50-0676ba61.pth.
 You can also use the weights pretraining by yourself.
+- **WGAN**
+  - Wasserstein Generative Adversarial Network (WGAN): Compared to the traditional GAN, WGAN uses the Wasserstein distance to replace the Jensen-Shannon (JS) divergence.
+The implementation includes both weight clipping and gradient penalty techniques to enforce the Lipschitz constraint, which is crucial for the proper functioning of WGANs.
+  - Reference:
+     - *Arjovsky, Martin, Soumith Chintala, and Léon Bottou.
+"Wasserstein generative adversarial networks."
+International conference on machine learning.
+PMLR, 2017.*
+     - *Gulrajani, Ishaan, et al. "Improved training of wasserstein gans."
+Advances in neural information processing systems 30 (2017).*
+- **SSL**
+   - Self-Supervised Learning (SSL) including some typical method in the area of self-supervised contrastive learning, including BarlowTwins, VicReg, SimCLR, WMSE, Spectral contrastive loss and Haochen22.
+   - Reference:
+       - *Zbontar, Jure, et al. "Barlow twins: Self-supervised learning via redundancy reduction."
+International conference on machine learning.
+PMLR, 2021.*
+       - *Bardes, Adrien, Jean Ponce, and Yann LeCun.
+"Vicreg: Variance-invariance-covariance regularization for self-supervised learning." arXiv preprint arXiv:2105.04906 (2021).*
+       - *Chen, Ting, et al. "A simple framework for contrastive learning of visual representations."
+International conference on machine learning.
+PMLR, 2020.*
+       - *Ermolov, Aleksandr, et al. "Whitening for self-supervised representation learning."
+International conference on machine learning.
+PMLR, 2021.*
+       - *HaoChen, Jeff Z., et al. "Provable guarantees for self-supervised deep learning with spectral contrastive loss."
+Advances in Neural Information Processing Systems 34 (2021): 5000-5011.*
+       - *HaoChen, Jeff Z., et al. "Beyond separability: Analyzing the linear transferability of contrastive representations to related subpopulations."
+Advances in neural information processing systems 35 (2022): 26889-26902.*
+       - *HaoChen, Jeff Z., and Tengyu Ma.
+"A theoretical study of inductive biases in contrastive learning." arXiv preprint arXiv:2211.14699 (2022).*

 ***2. Reinforcement Learning***
 - **1. Env**
     - Some basic reinforcement learning environments.
 - **2. EpsilonGreedy**
     - EpsilonGreedy is an implement class of the simplest reinforcement learning method which is suitable for single state and finite action(denoted as k in here).
 It is a revising version of greedy method.
 Its creation is used to avoid Local maximizer problem.
 Here is a simplest demo which apply this algorithm to the multi-armed bandit problem.
     - Reference:
         1. *2022 Summer Short Course in TianYuan Mathematical Center in Central China:
         Mathematical Theory and Applications of Deep Learning